 The Wade Center is grateful for this partnership with IVP Academic, and the many ways that this book series broadens the scope of the conversation about these authors and their work.

-Splendour in the Dark, signed by Jerry Root and David C. Downing, is available from the Wade Center for purchase (contact the Wade for details).
+Splendour in the Dark, signed by Jerry Root and David C. Downing, is available for purchase at the Wade Center and online from IVP Academic.